 4. Add a Face and Personality to Your Marketing Emails

 People have developed an immunity to flashy ads and email campaigns.
 They’re looking to interact with brands that are run by actual people.
 Adding a personality to your emails makes them sound less robotic, and associating a face to your emails gives your brand an identity that creates an emotional bond with your subscribers, humanizes your brand, and builds brand authenticity.

 More brands are sending emails (even if automated) from an individual email address, such as email@example.com instead of firstname.lastname@example.org.
 Giving your emails a personal identity makes it easier to implement storytelling in your emails.

 The following email by MailerLite nails it by having their CMO tell their success story.
 This encourages subscribers to interact with the email.

-As we near the middle of 2020, now is an excellent time to rethink your email marketing strategies and rework your email marketing plans.
-We hope the strategies mentioned above can help you send better emails in the rest of 2020.
+Now is an excellent time to rethink your email marketing strategies and rework your email marketing plans.
+We hope the strategies mentioned above can help you send better emails in the rest of 2021.